TonicAI/tonic_validate_pr_action/README.md

-# Tonic Validate for PRs
+# Tonic Validate for pull requests (PRs)
-Github action for running Tonic Validate evaluation on a PR
+Github action to run Tonic Validate evaluation on a PR

 # Setup

-The sample workflow can be added to .github/workflows and is all that is needed to kickoff a Tonic Validate evaluation on a PR.
+To kick off a Tonic Validate evaluation on a PR, add the sample workflow to .github/workflows.

 ```yml
 name: Tonic Validate